How is malaria treated and prevented?

 - The vaccine is not considered a ‘magic bullet’ against malaria but is an important building block towards the development of future malaria vaccines.

-- Indoor residual spraying (IRS) involves spraying insecticide (a substance that kills insects), once or twice a year, on all indoor surfaces where mosquitoes are likely to rest.
+- Indoor residual spraying: spraying insecticide (a substance that kills insects), once or twice a year, on all indoor surfaces where mosquitoes are likely to rest.
 This has been found to reduce the survival of mosquitoes that enter the home.
-It is estimated that 5% of at-risk populations are protected by this method of vector control.

-- Long-lasting insecticidal nets (LLIN) are mosquito nets that are also sprayed with an insecticide.
-They provide a physical and chemical barrier to the mosquito vector at night, when the mosquito is most likely to bite.
-The nets also result in large-scale killing of mosquitoes when used by entire communities.
+- Long-lasting insecticidal nets: mosquito nets that are also sprayed with an insecticide.
+They provide a physical and chemical barrier at night when the mosquito is most likely to bite and are very effective when used by entire communities.

-- Larviciding involves treating the breeding sites of the mosquito with substances that kill the larval stages of the insect.
-It is effective, but only in areas where mosquito breeding sites are fixed in one place and easy to find.
+- Larvicide: treating mosquito breeding sites with substances that kill the larval stages of the insect.
+It’s effective – but only in areas where mosquito breeding sites are fixed in one place and easy to find.